huntflow/api/en/errors.md

 API uses reporting by HTTP response codes that the application should process adequately.

-Apart from the response code, the body of the response contains additional information that helps the developer undestand the reason of an error.
+Apart from the response code, the body of the response contains additional information that helps the developer understand the reason of an error.

 Errors are passed as: